FAQ - Frequently Asked Questions

 Q. Can I paint with oils on Claybord?

 Answer: The short answer is yes.
 All of our panels are multi-media and may be used with any type of paint.
 We do not usually recommend the Claybord with oils because the surface is very absorbent and does not behave like a typical acrylic gesso.
 What happens is the oil paint “soaks” into the clay surface and settles to a matte finish.
-Many oil painters love this because they can work so quickly, others would prefer a longer working time.
+Many oil painters love this because they can work so quickly or can take advantage of the glossy-smooth surface, others would prefer a longer working time.
 Painting on Claybord is very much like painting on a traditional chalk and glue oil painting ground.
 If you like the smooth finish of the Claybord, but want to slow down the absorbency, try adding more painting medium in your initial layers of paint.
-After about 3-4 layers of paint, the absorbency lessens, if not stops altogether.
+After about 3-4 layers of paint, the absorbency greatly decreases, if not stops altogether.
 Another technique is to apply one thin coat of oil painting ground.
 This lessens the absorbency while maintaining the smooth surface.
 Oil paintings on Claybord are very beautiful however, we usually recommend Gessobord first for the oil painter who prefers a standard acrylic gesso ground.

 Q. Which Ampersand surface should I use for encaustics?